Chussey1976/EmergencyWebAPP/README.md

 - If you don't see the "Add to Home Screen" option, make sure you're using the correct browser (Safari for iOS, Chrome for Android)
 - If the app doesn't work offline, ensure you have a stable internet connection for the first load to cache all necessary files

-For any issues or questions, please contact [Your Contact Information].
+For any issues or questions, please get in touch with DentalConsultants @ 866-260-4496.